winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ### Let's See Some Code

-Look at the below code example of a small app that uploads a file to a bucket using a cloud function.
+Here's an example of a small app that uploads a file to a bucket using a cloud function.

 This is the code in Wing:
 <Wing code here>

-As you can see, either a human or an AI coder that writes Wing code is working at a high level of abstraction, letting the wing compiler take care of the underlying cloud mechanics, such as IAM policies and networking (don't worry, it is customizable and extensible, so you don't lose control when needed).
+As you can see, either a human or an AI coder that writes Wing code is working at a high level of abstraction, letting the Wing compiler take care of the underlying cloud mechanics, such as IAM policies and networking (don't worry, it is customizable and extensible, so you don't lose control when needed).

 BTW, the code can be compiled to any cloud provider, and its output is Terraform and JavaScript, which can be deployed with existing tools.